DanielPopoola/job_scraper/README.md

 The `JobScrapingOrchestrator` is the heart of the scraping process.
 It performs the following steps:

-1.  **Task Management:** It takes a list of `ScrapingTask` objects, each defining a site and a search term to scrape.
+1.  **Task Management:** It takes a list of `ScrapingTask` objects, each defining a site, a search term, and an optional location to scrape.
-2.  **Execution with Retries:** For each task, it executes the corresponding scraper.
-If a task fails, it retries up to a configured number of times.
+2.  **Concurrent Execution:** It uses a thread pool to execute multiple scraping tasks in parallel for maximum efficiency.
+Each task runs in a completely isolated scraper instance.
-3.  **Rate Limiting:** It enforces delays between requests to the same site and between different sites to avoid being blocked.
+3.  **Resilience and Retries:** If a task fails, it is automatically retried up to a configured number of times.
 4.  **Data Persistence:** The raw scraped data is saved to the `RawJobPosting` model in the database.
 5.  **Processing Trigger:** After the scraping session is complete, it can trigger the `JobProcessingPipeline` to process the newly scraped jobs.